-- Honorariums are not be paid to Georgia Tech employees including student employees.
+- Honorariums are not to be paid to Georgia Tech employees including student employees.

 - State law limits those State of Georgia employees who are eligible to sell their services to other State agencies on a per diem/honorarium basis.
 Payment is allowed only if the individual is classified in one of the following categories:

 - any person holding a doctoral or master's degree from an accredited college or university